 Open Mon-Sat 10am-5:30pm, Sun 11am-4pm.
 A really delightful place to get away from the city for a while.
 Located right next the Truckee River, Sierra Water Gardens may make you feel like you are in Japan.
 And really delightful people.
 But you can also get custom made, high-quality fire pits and tiki torches made out of metal and nice for the playa.

 955 South Virginia Street – 775-329-2110 - (Downtown)

 Open daily 10am-6pm.
-If you are bringing your children to the playa, this is THE place to hook them up with some great new and upcycled clothes, costumes, and accessories for ages 8 and younger.
-Recently opened and wwned by burners Jessica and Troy, who also own Junkee’s right across the street, your kids will have a fun time at Sippees!
+Ok, if you are bringing your children to the playa, you absolutely must get them some cool duds as well.
+Right?!
+And they should also have as much fun as you do while shopping in Reno.
+Right!?
+You then have to take them to Sippees — this is THE place to hook them up with a good time and some great new or upcycled clothes, costumes, accessories, and treats of all kinds and for ages 12 and younger.
+Recently opened and owned by burners Jessica and Troy, who also own Junkee’s right across the street, your kids (and you) will have a great time at Sippees!